 The VMCore hardware includes the Olympus VS-110 Virtual Imaging System and a Hammamatsu NanoZoomer.
 Software currently available includes OlyVIA and NDP.view.

 Due to the size of the resulting image scans, the core provides several methods of transfer to accommodate the user’s needs.
 Internally, we have a secure shared network drive.
 Externally, we have options for an FTP secure server, usb external drives, and CD/DVD media.
 For out of town customers, slides and images will be returned via traceable delivery system (FedEX or UPS) at the expense of the user.

-Patricia Warren is the manager of the Virtual Microscopy Core, and Brandi Bickford is the microscopy technician.
-She is available for consultations by appointment.
+Patricia Warren is the manager of the Virtual Microscopy Core, and Kristine Ali and Brandi Bickford are the microscopy technicians.
+Both are available for consultations by appointment.
 The scanners can be run 24/7.